What gave you the idea to start Worn Fashion Journal

 Lots of places!
-Online in our web store, on our etsy site – the House of Worn – on buyOlympia.com and on reprodepot.com.
-We’re also for sale in lots of independent clothing and bookstores in Canada and the U.S., see our list under Where To Buy.
+Online on our homepage, on our etsy site - the House of Worn - on buyOlympia.com and on reprodepot.com.
+We're also for sale in lots of independent clothing and bookstores in Canada and the U.S., see our list under Where To Buy.
 Lastly, every year we have a table at Expozine and Puces POP in Montreal; Canzine, Word on the Street, and City of Craft in Toronto; and Ladyfest in Ottawa.

 What if I want to order a copy of WORN but I don't have a paypal account?